-So, if the stock does reach $75 like you predict, you will now make $30 per share instead of $25 and earn an additional $500.
-Of course if the stock drops down to $35 per share, you will have magnified your losses.
+So, if the stock does reach $75 as you predict, you will now make $30 per share instead of $25 and earn an additional $500.
+Of course, if the stock drops down to $35 per share, you will have magnified your losses.
 Averaging down is a good strategy for locking in lower entry points but it also magnifies your risk.
 Make sure you consider this if you decide to follow this path.
 Diversification is a very essential consideration when you are buying more of the same security.

 It’s Important to Have a Plan!

 If you decide to invest in a down market, the most important thing is to just have a plan.
 It’s easy to get emotional when stock prices seem to be tumbling.
 Although buying opportunities are there, determining when the right time to invest can be tricky.
 There are a few things that should keep in mind if you decide to invest in a down market.
 First, determine your risk tolerance and time horizon.
 Next, make sure you are investing for the right reason and not just experiencing shiny object syndrome.
 Lastly, identify when you plan to sell.

 Time Horizon – Is This a Long Term or Short Term Investment?